DogiDev/DogiDev/README.md

 ##

-- 😅 I'm trying to be good dev but i am stupid
+- 😅 I'm trying to be good dev but I am stupid

 ##